lolmaus/covisual/README.md

 This metric has a number of wonderful features:

 * It is a universal indicator of the current level of control per country.
 * It lets you compare countries regardless of how many tests each country is doing per day.
 The only requirement is that they keep doing them consistently.
-(Lack of consistency can be seen as a sudden spike followed by sudden drop, as it appears in the beginning of the history of most countries.
-Note that China starts with a bunch of confirmed cases on day 1 of the time range, so it is not affected by the inconsistency spike.)
 * It lets you compare countries regardless of their population size.

 This metric does NOT account for: